Acinonyx jubatus soemmeringii

 Wild Place Project is one of only four collections in the UK to keep the central African cheetah (scientific name: acinonyx jubatus soemmeringii

-Cheetahs are carnivores preferring medium-sized prey.
-In the wild, cheetahs concentrate on individuals that have strayed some distance from their group and opt for young and adolescent targets, perfect for their style of hunting.
+Cheetahs are carnivores who like medium-sized prey.
+In the wild, cheetahs concentrate on individuals that have strayed some distance from their group and often choose young and adolescent targets, perfect for their style of hunting.

 Central African cheetahs are found in the central and north eastern regions of the continent and in the Horn of Africa.
-Cheetahs inhabit dry and open areas, such as deserts, savannahs and grasslands, scrubs and light woodland.
+Cheetahs live in dry and open areas, such as deserts, savannahs and grasslands, scrubs and light woodland.

-Cheetah are listed as vulnerable by IUCN.
-There are around 10,000 cheetah in the wild, with less than 2000 central African cheetah in the wild.
+Cheetahs are listed as vulnerable by IUCN.
+There are around 10,000 cheetahs in the wild, with less than 2000 central African cheetahs in the wild.
 They are facing various threats including loss of habitat and prey, conflict with humans, the illegal pet trade and a gene pool with very low variability.
-The cheetah does not adapt easily to new environments and is poorly equipped to defend itself against other larger predators.
+Cheetahs do not adapt easily to new environments and are poorly equipped to defend themselves against other larger predators.

 You can learn more about the cheetah's conservation status on the IUCN Red List of Threatened Species website